12000 Family-Based Safety Services (FBSS)

 Exception to the 60-Day Time Frame

-In this situation, the case must have a contact in IMPACT indicating why the case is being closed before the 60 days.
-The case must be submitted to the FBSS supervisor for review and submitted to the FBSS program director for closure.
+In this situation, the case must have a contact in IMPACT indicating why the case is being closed before 60 days have passed.
+The case must be submitted to the FBSS supervisor for review and to the FBSS program director for closure.

 12770 Services Inappropriate